qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

   - The getter that returns cloned/copied value is fine.
 If data is immutable, getter is also usually fine.
 - **Defer mutation**
 - **Avoid in-place mutation**
-- Do a split borrow on the outer scope
+- Do a split borrow on the outer scope.
+Or just get rid of struct, pass fields as separate arguments.
+(This is inconvenient.)
 - Borrow as temporary as possible.
-- Using interior mutability
+- Using interior mutability.

 ## Defer mutation.
 Mutation-as-data